What Does Under Contract Mean in the Real Estate

 In a cooling-off period, the buyer ideally has about five business days to consider their purchase and make a final decision.

 It is worth noting that if a buyer withdraws from a deal during a cooling-off period, they usually incur a penalty.
-The actual fees of this penalty would have been earlier stipulated either in contract or in local laws of states and territories.
+The actual fees of this penalty would have been earlier stipulated either in the contract or in local laws of states and territories.

 However, if both parties choose to mutually terminate a contract, then no penalties are incurred.
 Also, if certain contingencies fall through, no penalty is also incurred.